khuy747/Digital-Hourglass-with-STM32F103C8T6/README.md

 > My project has the their own way to display MPU6050 so make sure to change the direction in the `int get_orientation_state(double Ay, double Ax)` by measuring your own status
 >
 > Another thing to take consideration is the MPU address in **mpu6051.c** file in the `if (check == 112) // 0x68 will be returned by the sensor if everything goes well
 ` line.
 If you use the authentic MPU6050, you should change 112 to 0x68.
-(And if not, check the
+>
+> It is recommended to use a battery with a protection or a charging circuit has the protection.
 ## How it works

 ### First: I have to give you the logic of my core algorithm